r00k/microconf-talk/notes.md

     - Put a reminder on your calendar to test pricing ever 6 months
     - When you test, prefer tests that raise prices
   - If you're in either group and you need help: email me

+Changes:

+- Make second half chock full of tips (WHAT'S WORKED FOR ME, OVER THE YEARS?)
+  - (spend WAY less time on pricing, bro)
+  - Haven't started?
+You get very simple and prescriptive advice
+     - Biggest mistakes
+       - Not starting
+         - No product guarantees $0 revenue
+         - Only way to guarantee $0 revenue is not to start!
+       - Waiting for inspiration
+       - Analysis paralysis - "I need more data/info/planning"
+  - Folks who have started, harder to know what they should focus on
+  - But you PROBABLY...
+    - Charge too little
+    - Don't market enough
+      - Classic example, launching a new feature
+      - Baremetrics kills this
+      - Tiny marketing wins, good for eating veggies
+    - Pay too little attention to folks after they sign up
+    - Send too few emails
+      - Upcase Dream Job
+    - Don't announce new features loudly enough
+  - Send annual upgrade offer on day 86
+  - Use faces on landing pages
+  - Upcase discounted annual plan offer
+  - Partnerships
+    - Zapier
+    - Upcase/RubyTapas
+  - Watch folks sign up for your product
+    - Lessons from when I did it for Briefs
+  - Podcasting pulls good weight
+  - Meta tip: Double down on what's working
+    - Snappa story

+- Add graphs of current revenue
+  - bar chart, with half the folks at $0/month
+    - makes it really clear the distribution of reveneu in the audience

+Prep:

+- Note in notes where slide change should happen
+- Practice end to end 3x
+- Print notes in large font
+- Resolve having a place to put them
+- Send slides to Xander

 - IDEAS/TODOS/SNIPPETS
   - Focus on the things that make me different